 Each one is a little different from the other.

 The Campbell and Winter White hamster can be very identical in shape and size.
 Hence people tend to confuse the two.
 The size and coloring of these two are very similar.
-They both can reach around 7 to 10 centimeters in length.
+They both can reach around 7 to 10 centimetres in length.

 The Roborovski hamster is the smallest one compared to the other two.
-Typical size of this one will be around 4 to 6 centimeters.
+Typical size of this one will be around 4 to 6 centimetres.

 Out of all of them the Winter White hamsters are the rarest.
 Most pet stores will not have them.

 What You Need to Know about Winter White Dwarf Hamster